META-Regalbau/METAorder-v2/replit.md

 ### Database Design

 The system uses **PostgreSQL** with **Drizzle ORM** for schema definition and **Drizzle Kit** for migrations.
-The schema includes tables for Users, Roles, Settings, and Cross-Selling Rules, with JSONB fields for flexible data storage.
+The schema includes tables for Users, Roles, Settings, Cross-Selling Rules, and the complete Ticketing System (Tickets, Ticket Comments, Ticket Attachments), with JSONB fields for flexible data storage.

 ### Authentication & Authorization